In this post: Choosing The Right Travel Trailer Battery – The Basics

 rsz green & white travel trailer

-How Many Batteries & What Voltage?
+How Many Deep Cycle RV Batteries & What Voltage?

 Once you’ve picked what type of travel trailer battery you’ll use, it’s time to figure out exactly what your battery bank will look like.